 - The Tayside Pension Fund is operated under the regulatory framework for the LGPS in Scotland and the governance of the scheme is the responsibility of the Tayside Pension Fund Committee.
-This committee is comprised solely of elected members of Dundee City Council.
-Employing authorities (including Perth & Kinross Council) are represented at the Tayside Pension Fund Repesentative Forum. - Policy is determined in accordance with the Local Government Pension Scheme (Scotland) Regulations.
+This committee is comprised solely of elected members of Dundee City Council. - Policy is determined in accordance with the Local Government Pension Scheme (Scotland) Regulations.
 Management of the Fund's investments is carried out by the Fund's Investment Advisory Panel which selects and appoints a number of external investment managers/partners and monitors their investment performance. - Under the Regulations, employers fall into three categories, scheme employers (also known as schedule bodies) such as Perth & Kinross Council, community admission bodies and transferee admission bodies.
 Admission agreements are generally assumed to be open-ended.
 However, either party can voluntarily terminate the admission agreement by giving an appropriate period of notice to the other parties.
 Any deficit arising from the cessation valuation will usually be levied on the departing admission body as a capital payment.